manticoresoftware/manticoresearch/src/auth/spec.md

 *   **Cluster join (`CRITICAL`):** A high-priority message is logged when a node joins a cluster and its local authentication data is about to be overwritten.
 *   **Local auth data backup (`INFO`):** When joining a cluster, the node's original authentication data is dumped to the log as a JSON backup before being replaced.
 *   **Failed Actions (`WARN`):** Any administrative action that fails (e.g., trying to create a duplicate user) is logged with an error reason.
 *   **Replication API auth mismatch (`WARN`):** If internal replication API auth fails because nodes have inconsistent auth material for the same username, a warning is logged (for example, `GCM authentication failed (bad tag)`), and related cluster operation failures are expected.
+When authentication is enabled, donor-user fetch failures include a safe client-facing hint to verify the replication user and matching auth data on donor nodes and inspect `searchd.log.auth`.

 ---